dimsmol/life_info/sport_activities/snowboarding/equipment_checklist.md

 - bindings must match board
 	- ask to set bindings in store
 	- be sure are you regular or goofy (or maybe prefer duck stance)
-	- angles 15/0 or 15/5 are ok for starter
+	- angles 15/0 or 15/5 are ok for beginning
 - boots must match bindings and must be good
 	- it's better if they have the same manufacturer (for best fit)
 - helmet + goggles must be bought together to match one to other